 And just like that, the time got short.
 I’ve got three worship services left to lead here with you in Flemington.
 I don’t share this countdown to cause alarm or sadness.
 There will be Spirit-filled worship services here on the 20th and 27th of June without me, and then Pastor Chris Stanley will be charged with discerning just what the Lord has to say to this particular church community on all those future Sundays.

-As I reflected on what there is left for me to say, I was reminded of the General Rules, those “Three Simple Rules” which shaped the practice of the first people called Methodists: in today’s language, do no harm, do good, and stay in love with God.
+As I reflected on what there was left for me to say, I was reminded of the General Rules, those “Three Simple Rules” that shaped the practice of the first people called Methodists: in today’s language, do no harm, do good, and stay in love with God.
 One rule per week, and then… well, then my packing and moving increases in intensity, and you will be blessed with a hope-filled future here with new leadership.

 This rule shaped our leadership as an Annual Conference within the UMC and my leadership here in our church over the last 14 months of COVID-19 precautions.
 We went online, we returned with caution, we went back online, and now I believe we are back for good.
-Along the way we’ve had assigned seating, limits on gathering time, and more.
-At each step we followed the guidance and followed the science to, again, do no harm as disciples of Jesus.
+Along the way, we’ve had assigned seating, limits on gathering time, and more.
+At each step, we followed the guidance and followed the science to, again, do no harm as disciples of Jesus.